 Our recommended solution also supports integration with most popular email clients, AOL included, as well as with other productivity apps like Google Calendar, Twitter, or Asana.

 MailbirdUse Mailbird to customize you email experience as it suits you best and increase your work productivity rate.

 - In the Mail or Calendar app, select Settings.

-- Go to Manage accounts > Delete an account > select and delete the AOL account.
+- Go to Manage accounts, select Delete an account and select and delete the AOL account.